+5.4.
+With regard to Human Rights

+MDR-P 65(a)

-SUSTAINABILITY, ENVIRONMENT AND CORPORATE SOCIAL RESPONSIBILITY POLICY OF THE GROUP Contents: The Group undertakes, as an essential principle in its actions, the creation of a business model that is respectful of and sustainable for the environment and society overall and, while ensuring value, profitability and competitiveness, it promotes diversity, respect for human rights, tax responsibility and the prevention of corruption, thus contributing towards the progress of society and generating trust among our stakeholders.
-Principles of action (point 5) The most relevant points are: 5.3.
-With regard to the management of human capital and development of talent 5.4.
-With regard to Human Rights MDR-P 65(a) With regard to our own workforce, the stakeholder being "Our team", (point 6.1), the Policy establishes the following: The personal and professional development of directors, executives and employees of the Group is promoted, encouraging them to improve their skills and abilities.
-All actions related with the selection, hiring, training and internal promotion of professionals are based on the principles of equal opportunities and non-discrimination and clear criteria of capacity, competence and professional merit.
-A good work-life balance is encouraged, helping our professionals to achieve a good balance between their family and labour responsibilities and respecting their right to privacy in all aspects.
-Professionals are offered fair pay in keeping with the labour market.
-We endeavour to guarantee a safe, healthy work environment for our professionals.
+With regard to our own workforce, the stakeholder being "Our team", (point 6.1), the Policy establishes the following:

+- The personal and professional development of directors, executives and employees of the Group is promoted, encouraging them to improve their skills and abilities. - All actions related with the selection, hiring, training and internal promotion of professionals are based on the principles of equal opportunities and non-discrimination and clear criteria of capacity, competence and professional - A good work-life balance is encouraged, helping our professionals to achieve a good balance between their family and labour responsibilities and respecting their right to privacy in all aspects. - Professionals are offered fair pay in keeping with the labour market. - We endeavour to guarantee a safe, healthy work environment for our professionals.
 Our companies are expected to take all reasonable measures to maximise the prevention of work-related risks.

 SUSTAINABILITY, ENVIRONMENT AND CORPORATE SOCIAL RESPONSIBILITY POLICY OF THE GROUP This Policy is supplemented and developed, in respect of our professionals, by the basic principles and rules for action established in the Internal Code of Market Conduct, the Code of Conduct, the Senior Executive Remuneration and Incentive Policy and the Policy on the Selection of Directors and Diversity in the Composition of the Board.
-In particular, the Code of Conduct of the Group sets out the Group's commitments to Human Rights (point 9) regarding: 01.1 Day 00 9.1.
-Respect for other people's dignity and non-discrimination S1-1_Par.20 9.2.
-Prohibit abuse of authority and any kind of harassment, as well as any conduct that might generate an intimidating, offensive or hostile working environment S1-1_Par.22 9.3.
+In particular, the Code of Conduct of the Group sets out the Group's commitments to Human Rights (point 9) regarding: 9.1.
+Respect for other people's dignity and non-discrimination S1-1\Par.20 9.2.
+Prohibit abuse of authority and any kind of harassment, as well as any conduct that might generate an intimidating, offensive or hostile working environment S1-1\Par.22 9.3.
 Reject any form of direct or indirect child labour 9.4.
 Not permit forced, compulsory labour in any Group company 9.5.
 Uphold equal treatment and opportunities for its Professionals 9.6.
 Not prevent or restrict exercise by its Professionals of their right to freedom of association, trade union membership and collective bargaining, in accordance with prevailing laws and regulations 9.7.
 Respect and promote human rights in accordance with international laws and practice Scope: The Policy is applicable to the Company and the Group.
-The Group companies may also develop their own interna MDR-P 65(b) regulations on any subject-matter falling within the scope of this Policy, provided they do not contradict the principles established therein or in other applicable internal Policies or Codes related with this one and lay down more stringent requirements.
+The Group companies may also develop their own internal MDR-P 65(b) regulations on any subject-matter falling within the scope of this Policy, provided they do not contradict the principles established therein or in other applicable internal Policies or Codes related with this one and lay down more stringent requirements.
 Most senior level accountable for implementation: MDR-P 65(c) The Board of Directors is responsible for its approval and the Audit, Control and Sustainability Committee for its oversight and implementation.
-Disclosure of third-party standards or initiatives to which Group commits MDR-P 65(d) S1-1; Par.21 Universal Declaration of Human Rights United Nations Guiding Principles on Business and Human Rights AR 12 ILO Conventions and Recommendations Conformity with section 529 ter of the Corporate Enterprises Act ("LSC") MDR-P 65(e) N/A Availability: This Policy is available on the Group's corporate website (Politica-sostenibilidad-medioambiente-y-responsabilidad MDR-P 65(f) social-corporativa).
+Disclosure of third-party standards or initiatives to which Group commits MDR-P 65(d) Universal Declaration of Human Rights S1-1; Par.21\ • United Nations Guiding Principles on Business and Human Rights AR 12 ILO Conventions and Recommendations • Conformity with section 529 ter of the Corporate Enterprises Act ("LSC") MDR-P 65(e) N/A Availability: This Policy is available on the Group's corporate website (Politica-sostenibilidad-medioambiente-y-responsabilidad-MDR-P 65(f) social-corporativa).
 Privately, this Policy can also be found in the different intranets of the Group and must necessarily be made available to any supplier/service provider in the Group's supply chain.